Mobile gaming has become a popular pastime for people of all ages.

 Mobile games are made by so many moving parts, it's hard to find which part makes it slow.
 It’s best practice to use memory management tools early in the development.
 Start checking even during loading or blank screen to make sure there’s nothing on the screen and then start adding the assets to load one by one.
 Doing this you will know exactly what slows down the performance.

 Improve your mobile game’s performance by smartly optimize your object 3D model, texture, lighting and materials.
 Remove things that you don’t see or use in the game during run time Use debug tool to understand which part of your game demands a lot of processing.
-We hope these simple tricks help you make a better game.
+We hope these additional simple tricks help you make a better game.